prad123/vehicle-detection/README.md

 The code for this step is contained in the in the cells of the IPython notebook  under the label **HOG Functions**.

 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here are some examples of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]